Onteon/katacoda-scenarios/05-app-creation/99_finish.md

 ![Onteon logo](https://onteon.com/images/onteon-logo.svg)

-Thank you for taking part in this scenario, which is part of our introduction to the Onteon platform!
+Thank you for taking part in this scenario, which is part of our introduction to the Onteon!

 Today you had the chance to:
 - learn how to integrate java application with Onteon's maven plugin